Group-Aware Partial Model Merging for Children's Automatic Speech Recognition: Group-Aware Partial Model Merging

 with constraints that

 In this work, we set the interpolation weights $\alpha_i$ uniformly across all selected fine-tuned models, thereby ensuring that each model contributes equally to the final merged model:

 with $\mathcal{M} \subseteq \{\theta_{all}, \theta_1,\dots,\theta_k\}$ the set of selected fine-tuned models for merging.
 While we use a uniform weight merge strategy, we note that $\alpha_i$ could be further optimised based on validation performance in future work.
 Finally, the resulting merged model, with parameters denoted as $\theta_{\text{GRAPAM}}$, is used for inference on the entire children’s test set.
-This unified model is expected to more effectively capture speaker-group-specific characteristics, thereby improving recognition performance.